wilcer1/War-assignment/README.md

 3. Write "player" and choose between 1 or 2 players by typing "1" or "2"
 4. Enter the name for your player
 5. Write "start" to deal the deck and start the game
-6. There after write draw untill you either win or lose
+6. Then write draw until you either win or lose

 # Useful commands for game
-Command "autodraw" runs the whole game until a winner is set Command "q" "EOF" "quit" and "exit" stops the program Command "change_name" makes it posible to change your name whenever you want Command "help" and "?" shows the command list
+Command "autodraw" runs the whole game until a winner is set (cheat) Command "q" "EOF" "quit" and "exit" stops the program Command "change_name" makes it posible to change your name whenever you want Command "help" and "?" shows the command list